RV Life – A Trial Run, Part 4 (The Rocky Mountains)

 Colorado - Lookout Mountain - Buffalo Bill

-The view from Buffalo Bill’s resting place.
+<strong>The view from Buffalo Bills resting place<strong>

 At Golden, Colorado we stopped at Buffalo Bill’s Grave and Overlook.